Siak Sri Indrapura Palace

-Siak Sri Indrapura Palace or Siak Palace (Istana Siak Sri Inderapura or Istana Asserayah Hasyimiah or Istana Matahari Timur) is an istana (royal palace) of the Sultanate of Siak Sri Indrapura that is located at Siak Regency, Riau, on the island of Sumatra, Indonesia.
+Siak Sri Indrapura Palace or Siak Palace (Istana Siak Sri Inderapura or Istana Asserayah Hasyimiah or Istana Matahari Timur) is an istana (royal palace) of the Sultanate of Siak Sri Indrapura that is located in Siak Regency, Riau Province, on the island of Sumatra, Indonesia.
 The palace is now transformed into a museum.

-The palace complex has an area of about 32,000 square meters consisting of 4 palaces namely Istana Siak, Istana Lima, Istana Padjang, and Istana Baru.
-Each of the palace including Siak Palace itself has an area of 1,000 square meters.
+The palace complex has an area of about 32,000 square metres consisting of 4 palaces namely Istana Siak, Istana Lima, Istana Padjang, and Istana Baru.
+Each of the palaces including Siak Palace itself has an area of 1,000 square meters.

 History

-The Moorish-style palace, which is now a museum located 120 kilometres (75 mi) upstream of the Siak river in Pekanbaru was built by the 11th sultan, Syarif Hasyim Abdul Jalil Syarifuddin of Sultanate of Siak Sri Indrapura in 1889.
+The Moorish-style palace, which is now a museum located 120 kilometres (75 mi) downstream on the Siak river from Pekanbaru, and in Mempura District, was built by the 11th sultan, Syarif Hasyim Abdul Jalil Syarifuddin of Sultanate of Siak Sri Indrapura in 1889.
 The architecture of the palace has European influences that blend harmoniously with the Malay and Moorish elements.
 Before constructing the palace the Sultan traveled Netherlands and Germany, even some of the furniture was brought from Europe.

 There is a myth related with the foundation.
 It is said that while the Sultan and his dignitaries were discussing the project, suddenly appeared a white dragon on the surface of the river Siak.
 The presence of the dragon was interpreted as a sign of blessing of the project and auspicious for the greatness of the kingdom.
 To immortalize the dragon, the Sultan made it the official emblem of the kingdom.
 The pillars of the palace were decorated with ornaments in the form of dragons.

 The palace contains royal ceremonial objects, such as a gold-plated crown set with diamonds, a golden throne and personal objects of Sultan Syarif Qasyim and his wife, such as the "Komet", a multi-centennial musical instrument which is said to have been made only two copies in the world.
 Komet still works, and is used to play works by composers such as Beethoven, Mozart and Strauss.